amyzanje/3_tier_application_basic_landing_zone_tf/README.md

-# Terraform Basic Landing Zone Setup
+# Terraform 3-Tier Application Basic Landing Zone Setup

 This Terraform project is designed to create a basic landing zone setup for 3 tier application.
 The landing zone includes essential AWS resources configured to support common infrastructure needs, such as networking, compute, and security.